info icon

 Diagnosis & Symptoms

-A migraine attack can be difficult to decern from the various types of headaches for most people.
+A migraine attack can be difficult to discern from the various types of headaches for most people.
 It is important you do not self diagnose, yet there are some distinct characteristics of migraines that set them apart from headaches.
 To diagnose a migraine a doctor will run through a series of questions relating to symptoms, looking for identifying characteristics and symptoms to rule out other conditions.
 Only in exceptionally complex or unusual cases will an MRI or CT scan be required for diagnosis.

 Chronic migraines are diagnosed when they occur more than 15 days per month for 3 months or more.